AlexDima17/Approximate_shapes/README.md

 # Approximate_shapes
-Estimation of approximate shapes with reference to topology optimization datasets
+Estimation of approximate shapes

+# Using
+Python 3.7.6